 The Principal is Ms. Rosemarie Stynes and Mr. Paul Fairbrother is Deputy Principal.
-In addition we have eight classroom teachers and four resource teachers.
-We also employ three special needs assistants and a classroom assistant.
+In addition we have eight classroom teachers and four special education teachers.
+We also employ two special needs assistants and a classroom assistant.

 The Curriculum for National Schools is followed and the teachers co-ordinate their work through regular meetings.
 A copy of the policies contained in the School Plan is available from the school office.
 Click here for more information

 Junior & Senior Infants: 8.30am – 13.10pm